 2. Get a Certificate of Full Performance

-When you finish your consumer proposal, you receive a Certificate of Full Performance, officially releasing you from your obligation to repay the remaining balance of your unsecured debts outlined in your proposal.
+Upon completing your consumer proposal, you will be issued a Certificate of Full Performance, which officially releases you from any remaining debt obligations outlined in the proposal.

-This proves that you completed your consumer proposal successfully, so make sure you supply this to prospective mortgage lenders.
+This proves that you successfully completed your consumer proposal, so make sure to supply this to prospective mortgage lenders.

-When you do this, it usually results in a slight improvement to your credit score.
+When you do this, it usually results in a slight improvement in your credit score.

 3. Check your credit report for errors